What Is a Bedroom Community? The Ins and Outs of These Sleepy Towns

 Drawbacks

-• Less to do: Since people who live in bedroom communities tend to spend most of their time there sleeping, it’s not really a bustling center for entertainment.
-The lack of entertainment options can lead to weekend boredom and trips into the city for a social life.
+• Fewer things to do: Since people who live in bedroom communities tend to spend most of their time there sleeping, it’s not really a bustling center for entertainment.
+The lack of entertainment options can lead to weekend boredom and trips to the city for a social life.

 • Fewer connections: Less established than suburbs, bedroom communities often lack the neighborhood connection you’ll find in more rooted communities.
 Since most people come home only to sleep, there’s not a lot of interaction.
 Bedroom communities also typically have less in the way of neighborhood events and local meeting places than a larger city.

-• Less access to goods and services: According to Weaver, many bedroom communities “don’t really have a town, but you have a ZIP code, and that’s about it.
-A con is the fact that you have to travel for goods and services that if you live in an inner city, you wouldn’t have to go so far for.”
-While there are basic conveniences, there isn’t usually a lot of variety.
+• Less access to goods and services: This means you may have to travel far for some essentials.
+In contrast, if you live in an inner city, you wouldn’t have to go so far.
+While there are basic conveniences in a bedroom community, there isn’t usually a lot of variety.

 Is a bedroom community right for you?

-But, if you are looking for a respite from city life where you can spread out and raise a family — or perhaps a place to slow down as you move up in house or move into retirement, then a bedroom community might be the perfect place to call home and a trusted expert can help you get there.
+If you’re looking for a respite from city life where you can spread out and raise a family — or perhaps a place to slow down as you move up in house or move into retirement, then a bedroom community might be the perfect place to call home.
+Connect with a top-performing real estate agent to find the best neighborhoods in your preferred area.

 Header Image Source: (Alexander Cifuentes / Unsplash)